akarve/bip-keychain/pre-bips/steganographic-seeds.md

 ## `validate()`

-`validate()` must at a minimum estimate the simplified, implied Shannon entropy `SE()` of the user proposed mnemonic and must refuse the mnemonic if the entropy is less than 128 bits (equivalent to 12 BIP-39 seed words).
+`validate()` must at a minimum estimate the relative entropy `RE()` of the user proposed mnemonic and must refuse the mnemonic if the entropy is less than a threshold (we recommend a threshold of 0.5).

+`validate()` must implement a `strict` boolean flag such that, when strict is enabled, it checks the mnemonic token count and elements for membership in the (localized) BIP-39 list and a correct BIP-39 checksum.
+When `strict` is disabled the only gating factor to accepting a user seed may be insufficient `RE()`.

 Implementations must know the cardinality `C` of the mnemonic character set.
 Applications must support at a bare minium an input cardinality of **100** (the number of printable ASCII characters) but higher values for `C` are both permissible and recommended.
 As suggested below, the higher the cardinality of the input set, the greater the steganographic potential.

 More nuanced and even off-the-shelf password complexity measures might also be used for stricter validation provided that they do not invalidate any BIP-39 inputs.